-Academic Year (semester) 90%.....During second week 70%.....Third and fourth week of classes 50%.....Fifth and sixth week of classes No refund...Beginning of the seventh week
+Academic Year (semester) 90%.....During second week 70%.....Third and fourth week of classes 50%.....Fifth and sixth week of classes No refund...
+Beginning of the seventh week

-Summer Term and Non-Traditional Periods 90%.....
-From 8% to 13% of the term 70%.....
-From 14% to 25% of the term 50%.....
-From 26% to 38% of the term No refund......After 38% of the term complete
+Summer Term and Non-Traditional Periods 90% From 8% to 13% of the term 70% From 14% to 25% of the term 50% From 26% to 38% of the term No refund.....
+After 38% of the term complete

 Should the percentage calculation identify a particular day, the entire day should be included in the higher refund period.
 All refunds are to be calculated from the first day of classes of a given semester or term.
 Every student who registers incurs a financial obligation to the College.
-Exceptions to this policy resulting from extenuating circumstances must be approved by the Dean for Academic and Student Services or designee before a refund may be processed.
-The decision of the Dean for Academic and Student Services may be appealed through the appropriate appeal process.
+Exceptions to this policy resulting from extenuating circumstances must be approved by the Dean of Student Access and Success or designee before a refund may be processed.
+The decision of the Dean of Student Access and Success may be appealed through the appropriate appeal process.